HTTP-RPC/Kilo/README.md

         return statistics;
     }

-Executing GET for this URL:
+Executing GET for this URL would invoke the `getStatistics()` method:

     /math/getStatistics?values=1&values=3&values=5

-would produce the following result:
+producing the following result:

     {"average":3.0, "count":3, "sum":9.0}